F-86F Sabre Thunder Tiger Republic Of China Air Force Hasegawa 1/48

-The decal on the nose, it is necessary to stick to a fairly complex curved surface.
+The decal on the nose is necessary to stick to a fairly complex curved surface.
 I didn’t stick them easily without becoming wrinkled.
 I failed a little.
 Should I watch the progress until drying?

 Painted with gunmetal lightly around the machine guns.

 Decals are often stuck overlaid.
 There are some places little crooked.

 The nationality mark of the Taiwan Air Force is the emblem is the Blue Sky and White Sun, in the upper-left corner of the national flag.
 Meanings that there are no underhand things innocently.

 This aircraft is basically a semi-gloss finish.
 I can see the reflected decal on the wing.
 The more gloss may be fine.